-Yes, although this is no guarantee that you will be granted one or the other.
-However, we will offer a discount on the gun rights restoration if you sign up for expungement at the same time.
+Yes, although you can petition for both at the same time; however there is no guarantee that you will be granted either.
+We do offer a discount on the restoration service if you sign up for an expungement at the same time.

-Cases are denied for the following reasons: (1) an inaccuracy in the court file or your criminal records, (2) the judge feels there is not good cause to restore your firearm rights, (3) the nature of the offense, or (4) you are otherwise not eligible for the restoration.
+Your firearm rights restoration can be denied because: (1) there was an inaccuracy in the court file or your criminal records, (2) the judge feels there is not good cause to restore your firearm rights, (3) the serious nature of the offense or (4) it is determined that you are otherwise not eligible for the restoration.

 The Minnesota law allowing you to petition a court to restore your gun rights is only good for Minnesota convictions.
 If you have a federal conviction that prevents you from possessing/purchasing a firearm, you must restore you gun rights through some other avenue, such as getting a pardon from the President, a service we do not provide at this time.

 Federal law (Lautenberg Amendment) prohibits firearm ownership by those convicted of misdemeanor domestic violence as defined by federal law.
 This is a lifetime prohibition.
 The federal definition may be different from Minnesota’s definition.
 If you would like us to evaluate your case and determine if the federal ban will apply in your case, then we can for a researching fee.
 If you then sign up for the firearm rights restoration, the fee will be applied to the total.